Legrandin/pycryptodome/Doc/src/hash/hash.rst

     >> hash_object = SHA256.new(data=b'First')

 .. note::
-    You can only hash *byte strings* (no Python 2 Unicode strings, Python 3 strings or byte arrays).
+    You can only hash *byte strings* or *byte arrays* (no Python 2 Unicode strings or Python 3 strings).

 Afterwards, the method :meth:`update` can be invoked any number of times as necessary, with other pieces of message::